 A close relative of pasta, noodles are just as awesome and just as diverse as pasta, but they have their own unique take on things.
 Again, they come in a lot of different varieties like egg noodles and rice noodles, but no matter which route you go down, you’ve got the solid groundwork for an awesomely healthy meal full of high carb foods (but avoid instant noodles, they definitely don’t count…).

 Another staple high carb food of the world is rice.
-It's famous all over the globe, and it's one of the easiest things you could choose to cook.
+It’s famous all over the globe, and it’s one of the easiest things you could choose to cook.
 Again, it goes with just about anything, too, which means it’s great for creating a combination of nutrients that can help you reach any goal.
-It's incredibly filling also.
-That makes you much less likely to snack, so it's a great one to keep you on track with your fitness goal.
+It’s incredibly filling also.
+That makes you much less likely to snack, so it’s great to keep you on track with your fitness goal.

 Quinoa is a grain that’s very up and coming in the healthy food world.
 It’s another awesome source of carbohydrate and may even be one to rival more typically refined carbs like pasta, or rice even.
 It’s a much lighter variant, and again, you can add it to almost thing.
 It may be an acquired taste to you at first, but stick with it, and you’ll reap the rewards.